kryan22/Example/README.md

-# Literasee Template: Simple web-page
+# Standard Error of Measurement

 This [GitHub](https://www.github.com) repository (called a *repo*) contains a simple single-page markdown template (`index.md`) that will be used to create a single web-page assessment literacy module.